This is a recipe and tutorial on how to make Vegetarian Eggplant Lasagna. It is an eggplant parmesan dish.

 Eggplant Lasagna Stacks[/caption]

-These Eggplant Lasagna Stacks taste as good as they look.
-They also freeze well, therefore you can make them ahead of time and heat them up later.
-Eggplant Lasagna Stacks can be served as an entree or heavy hors d’ouvre.
+These Vegetarian Eggplant Lasagna Stacks taste as good as they look and are an easy eggplant recipe.
+They freeze well, therefore they can be prepared ahead of time.
+Vegetarian Eggplant Lasagna Stacks can be served as an entree or heavy hors d’ouvre.
 They are the perfect addition for your next dinner party!

 I just got back from an amazing girls weekend.
 My girlfriends and I went to our friend Kim’s parents house where we were greeted with Cosmopolitans upon arrival.
 If that isn’t a fun way to start a girls weekend, I don’t know what is.

 Kim’s parents, Aura Lee and Bill Wilson, live on a beautiful house on the lake in Virginia.

 On the first night, Aura Lee showered us with good food, wine, and enjoyable company.
 We were all giggles and smiles… completely relaxed in the moment… loving every minute of being pampered and spoiled.

 Unfortunately, the bugs want to live in paradise too, but alas, Aura Lee had her handy dandy BevHat Wine Glass Cover.
 Family Pack (Two 2-Packs / 4 BevHats Total).
 Keep The Bugs Out! to save our wine.
 Aren’t they cool?

 I have to get a set of these.
 I thought they were so nifty, I had to share.
 I am ordering me a set also!

 On the second night, Aura Lee and Bill wanted to take us out to a great little Mexican Restaurant that was just a few minutes boat ride away.
 There were not many restaurants within a short driving distance, but the Mexican Restaurant was a hot spot to all the local lake boaters.
 Margaritas, tequila, chips and salsa… we were game!